adnenabdessaied/adnenabdessaied.github.io/_pages/about.md

 News
 ======
+* [18.11.2024] 📜 Reviewing for IEEE Transactions on Image Processing
 * [04.11.2024] 📜 Reviewing for CVPR'25
 * [01.07.2024] 🔥 Paper accepted at **ECCV'24**, Milano, Italy 🇮🇹
 * [15.06.2024] 📜 Reviewing for CoNLL'24